SecZetta/integrations/seczetta/liquid-reference-guide.md

 Sometimes you want to have the ability to create a role via the API or something that requires a UID without any spaces or special characters.
 Here is an example of how that can be accomplished

-Place the following code in the REST API action JSON body
+Place the following code in the REST API action JSON body.
+This assume that you have an attribute called `display_name` that has the value that you will derive the UID from.
+If that is not the case, change the first line in the code below to meet your requirements

 ```code
 {% assign my_uid = attribute.display_name | downcase %}